morteng/SF4/CONVENTIONS.md

 - Sanitize with bleach

 ### Code Organization
-- CSS: app/static/css/main.css
-- JS: app/static/js/main.js
-- Styling: Tailwind
+- CSS: Tailwind in main.css
-- Interactions: HTMX
+- JS: HTMX in main.js
-- Test utils: tests/utils.py
+- Constants: Use FlashCategory enum for message types